- Governance at the end of the cycle

-One sure-fire way to improve earnings per share if the fundamental business drivers are moribund is to reduce the amount of stock in circulation.
+One sure-fire way to improve earnings per share if the fundamental business drivers are weak is to reduce the amount of stock in circulation.
 Since cash is an asset on the balance sheet, when it falls other important financial metrics improve, such as return on assets (ROA) and return on equity (ROE), while key valuation measures like the PE ratio also become more attractive to professional buyers.

 Why corporate activity happens when it can, not when it should

-An underused strategy: Disposals
+An underused strategy: disposals